lanl/GeologicMeshing/GDSA/README.txt

 - Cube_Test01 is a simple 4 layer model
 - Cube_Test02 is 3 layers with a pinchout
 - Cube_Test03 is an embedded body or lens feature
-- Cube_Test04 is a fault plane used to offset layers
+- Cube_Test04 is a fault plane with offset layers

 Each Test directory has the following:
 - GFM_JS has the JewelSuite GOCAD file and the converted AVS file (correct coordinate system)
 - lagrit is the work directory to create surfaces and a Delaunay tet mesh based on the GFM
 - fehm are the mesh and setup files for FEHM
 - pflotran are the fehm mesh and setup converted to pflotran files
-- VC is a directory for VoroCrust work
+- VC is a directory for VoroCrust meshing (alternative to LaGriT meshing)
 - images includes png files and gallery.html for the Test version